 “The similarities within the two operations are extensive and having the chance to jointly develop new market opportunities across the globe is extremely exciting,” said Plastique Group managing director John Lowe in a news release.

 TEQ bought privately held Fremont Plastics Inc. in November.
 Fremont, founded in 1980 by Lyndon Tucker, specialized in sterile-ready and non-sterile medical goods and packaging.
 P&M Corporate Finance advised Tucker in the sale.

-TEQ has been growing internally in addition to the recent acquisitions.
+TEQ has been expanding capabilities in addition to the recent acquisitions.
 In 2013 it spent $6 million on upgrades and infrastructure in Huntley, including a second clean room and an ecologically beneficial elastomeric roof that saves it 15 percent in cooling costs.

 ESCO has other operations making engineering filtration products for aviation, space and process markets.
 It also has a major presence in radio-frequency shielding products, provides diagnostic instruments and owns a library of machinery test results that are useful to energy generation and similar industries around the world.
 Its annual sales exceed $540 million.

 “With the addition of Fremont Plastics and Plastique, both acquired at reasonable prices, we now have a technical packaging solutions business approaching $100 million in annual revenues with above industry average profit margins,” said ESCO Chairman and CEO Vic Richey in a news release.
 “We now have a solid foothold in Europe and have added a new complementary technical packaging solution.”